Concelo/concelo/README.md

 Fortunately, the Transport Layer Security (TLS) protocol provides authentication and message integrity, solving these issues neatly.
-Therefore a practical relay node will only accept TLS (or DTLS) protected streams from publishers and subscribers, verifying in each case that the client certificate presented has been signed by one of the authorities the node trusts.

-Once the TLS negotiation has completed, the client must present an authorization message to the relay node prior to sending any other packets.
+However, because client authentication is not widely used e.g. by Web browsers, a relay node should not rely on it.
+Instead, the client must present an authorization message to the relay node prior to sending any other packets.
 This message must be signed using a private key corresponding to a public key trusted by the node for this purpose and contains a list of permissions granted to and quotas imposed on the presenting client.
 Thus, the node need not maintain a list of per-user permissions and quotas locally; it need only verify that a trusted authentication service has authorized the client as specified in the message.

 (todo: specify permission and quota format, including interval of validity, etc.)

-(todo: it seems redundant to encrypt and sign everything twice, once for the subscribers and again for the relay node.
-Is there a way for the relay node to verify packet authenticity and integrity without having access to its content and without this redundancy?
-How important is it to authenticate subscriber messages?)

 #### State Encryption/Decryption Layer